-- Scheduling and verifying appointments
+- Setting and verifying appointments

 - Readying patients for teeth cleanings and treatments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Using suction equipment to clear patients’ mouths